SCIP Trap Club

 Solano State Prison; Inmates and staff expose youth to the realities of prison life.
 This program is for both male and female youth 12-17 years old (Not on Probation)

 Enrollment is closed.
 Please call or email to add child to the waiting list.

 Program Days: Monday – Friday

 Boxing is held at Edison Language Institute.
 2950 Hurley Way.
-Children must be SCIP members and have turned in a signed physical to participate.
+Children must be SCIP members and have turned in a signed physician’s report to participate in the boxing program.

 Program Coordinator: Deputy Miguel Arias | 916-369.2134 | Email: email@example.com